 5 takeaways from the US men’s soccer team’s friendly loss to Japan

-5 takeaways from USMNT’s friendly loss to Japan Originally appeared on NBC Sports Boston
+5 takeaways from USMNT’s friendly loss to Japan Originally appeared on NBC Sports Bayarea

 Friday’s international Matchup against Japan was not so friendly for the US men’s national team.